- Comment Policy

 Ok, we don’t wear girdles no more, but have you heard of SPANX?
 Have you heard of something that keeps you from jiggling like that?
 And then you won’t sit down.
 You’re the person who just won’t sit down.
 You come to church because you think you cute…

 Among the many gems that Rev. Dr. Juanita Bynum provided in the widely distributed “No More Sheets Part 2” Facebook live stream video she posted on January 30, 2017, her use of the word “jiggling” in the above quote struck me as an internalization of a heteropatriarchal gaze.
 In my forthcoming gastromusicological research, I analyze how this sort of gaze has been performed throughout twentieth to twenty-first century African American vernacular music such as jazz, hip hop, and gospel.
 This male-authored and often male-performed repertoire of songs feature remarks derived from spectating the “jingling,” “jam,” “shake,” and “jelly” constitution of Black women’s bodies, more specifically their ample aft and fulsome fore, as well as comments about the qualities of the flow of their bodies while they are in motion.
-At the epicenter of the observation and ridicule in this repertoire, is men’s contemplation and negotiation of potentially consuming women’s bodies.
+At the epicenter of the observation and derision in this repertoire, is men’s contemplation and negotiation of potentially consuming women’s bodies.

 One may recall, for example, New York born rapper L.L.
 Cool J’s 1990 recording, “Jingling, Baby,” from Walking with a Panther in which he asserts his dominant identity in a misogynistic and homo-antagonistic message.
 Alternately injected between the verses is a refrain in which a docile female voice cautions the women wearing gold bamboo earrings while dancing, “They’re Jingling Baby,” to which L.L.
 Cool J responds coaxingly, “Go ‘head, baby.”
 The woman’s musical call is spoken at a higher pitch than L.L.
 Cool J’s voice, which creates an acoustic depth perception that she is at the forefront and urgent, while he is posited somewhere slightly farther away and chillin’.
 The refrain does not continue the plot in the verses, but rather, functions as a musical interlude using female bodies in motion.
 The women’s sounding, moving bodies are a welcomed distraction in the middle of the male posturing being recounted in the song.

 Additionally, her remarks reveal two sides in the engineering of worship within heteropatriarchal contexts.
-On the one hand, there are the female nurses, ushers, evangelists, and church mothers who parrot “You’re jiggling, baby,” a metaphoric shorthand for the types of scripts that restrain Black women’s embodied response to the Holy Spirit.
+On the one hand, there are the female preachers, nurses, ushers, evangelists, and church mothers who parrot “You’re jiggling, baby,” a metaphoric shorthand for the types of scripts that restrain Black women’s embodied response to the Holy Spirit.
 On the other hand, the musical telos of historically African American Pentecostal worship is to get the “saints” to shout.
 Ask any instrumental or vocal musician whose livelihood is based in Pentecostal worship.
 Ask any Pentecostal preacher.
 Ask them!
-They can tell you how to steer believers to that ecstatic moment REGARDLESS.
-A good shout that draws out all the participants’ dopamine, stimulates their feelings of transcendence and gets saints to dance like David, naked and unashamed equals larger offerings.
+They can even tell you how to steer believers to that ecstatic moment REGARDLESS.
+A good shout that draws out all the participants’ dopamine and endorphins, stimulates their feelings of transcendence and gets saints to dance like David, naked and unashamed equals larger offerings.
 And so while Bynum chastises other women from her perch as the leading lady, the Pentecostal worship experience that is driven by the predominantly male prerogative coerces women with the musical “Go ‘head, baby” in the metaphoric background.

 Alisha Lola Jones, PhD is an assistant professor of ethnomusicology in the Department of Folklore and Ethnomusicology at Indiana University (Bloomington).
 Dr. Jones is a graduate of The University of Chicago (Ph.D.), Yale Divinity School (M.Div.), Yale Institute of Sacred Music and Oberlin Conservatory (B.M.).
 In spring 2016, she received a College of Arts and Humanities Institute (CAHI) grant to expand upon research on music of the African diaspora to the Pacific islands, focusing on Pacific African American womens’ musical and artistic responses to the #BlackLivesMatter and #SayHerName movements in the US territory of Guam.
 Dr. Jones’ research interests include musics in the African diaspora, gender & sexuality, men’s studies, public sector arts administration and emerging research on gastromusicology.
 Additionally, she consults seminaries and arts organization on curriculum and programming development.